ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 ## 4. How is the personal mailbox of the currently logged-in user identified?
-The personal mailbox of the currently logged-in user is preferred to other mailboxes, as it receives signatures first and is the only mailbox where the Outlook Web signature can be set.
+The personal mailbox of the currently logged-in user is preferred to other mailboxes, as it receives signatures first and is the only mailbox where the Outlook on the web signature can be set.

 The personal mailbox is found by simply checking if the Active Directory mail attribute of the currently logged-in user matches an SMTP address of one of the mailboxes connected in Outlook.